 - clay-colored stools

 Your doctor will perform a physical examination that includes checking your eyes and skin for visible changes in color.
 A yellowish tint in your skin or eyes may be signs of jaundice.
-Too much bilirubin in your body causes jaundice.
+Jaundice causes too much bilirubin in your body.

 The examination may involve using diagnostic testing to see inside your body.
 These tests include: